 Co-branded cards take it a step further by offering extra points for spending with that particular brand.
+[Editor’s note: This following offer is no longer available.]
 For instance, with the Marriott Rewards Premier Credit Card you currently earn five points per dollar spent with the card at Marriott properties.
 You also get a free night at any Marriott hotel, categories 1-5, anywhere in the world… but who’s counting?

 Paying for Flights and Stays